 The 1953 Bowman Football Set is a set with the fewest number of cards graded as 9 or 10.
 What does this mean?
 It means if you find one, grab it.
 Cards from this vintage set are attractive, yet super scarce in anything beyond middle of the road condition.

-If the infographic we showed you this summer wasn’t enough, here it is in plain old black and white:
+If the infographic we showed you awhile back wasn’t enough, here it is in plain old black and white:

 Ungraded common cards from the set in something close to near mint condition sell for around $10.
 Find one in a PSA 9 holder and you’ll pay as much as 15 times that much—sometimes more for harder to find cards.

 It’s a set produced when Bowman was the only game in town and a snapshot of the NFL prior to the arrival of uber stars who debuted later in the decade like Unitas, Hornung, Starr and Brown.

 The big names include Norm Van Brocklin, the Rams quarterback who went on to fine career as a player and head coach.
 His ungraded cards in the Beckett Price Guide in this set are listed from $75.00 to $125.00.

 Eddie LeBaron, the Redskins quarterback is listed in Beckett at $75-125.
 Bobby Layne, the Lions quarterback is also $75-100.
 Otto Graham, the Browns quarterback is $100-175.
 Browns kicker Lou Groza is $75-125.
 Giants’ running back Frank Gifford lists from $175-300.
 Their quarterback, Y. A. Tittle is $90-150.